bufbuild-ru/docs/docs/reference/protovalidate/rules/uint64_rules/index.md

 # UInt64 rules

-UInt64Rules describes the constraints applied to `uint64` values.
+UInt64Rules describes the rules applied to `uint64` values.
 These rules may also be applied to the `google.protobuf.UInt64Value` Well-Known-Type.

 ## const